wp-plugins/sondages-lasonde/readme.txt

 == Changelog ==

-= 1.2.5 =
+= 1.3 =
 Add `curl` and replace `file_get_contents` Connection to Lasonde.fr Add timeOut for curl and file get contents.
 If curl is not working the plugin will try `file_get_contents`

 == Upgrade Instructions ==
-= 1.2.5 =
+= 1.3 =
-Extract plugin content into your /wp-content/plugins dir, activate the plugin.
+Extract plugin content into your `/wp-content/plugins` dir, activate the plugin.
+You can upgrade from admin.

 Go to [Lasonde.fr / wordpress plugin] (http://www.lasonde.fr/plugin-sondages-lasonde-fr-pour-wordpress/ "Install Polls Lasonde on wordpress)